-A women's human rights organization that focuses on women's legal rights issues under the three (3) systems of law - customary, statutory and religious laws in Nigeria.
+BAOBAB For Women's Human Rights is a not for profit, non-governmental women's human rights organization, which focuses on women's legal rights issues under the three (3) systems of law - customary, statutory and religious laws in Nigeria.
 The organization evolved from an ad hoc group of activists, social scientists, lawyers, and specialists in Muslim laws and Arabic who were responsible for executing the Women and Laws Nigeria project, under the auspices of the International Solidarity Network of Women Living Under Muslim Laws from 1993 to 1996.
-In 1996, BAOBAB as presently constituted formally came into being.